Black chrome plating a door handle

 This project guides you through the process of black chrome plating on brass.

-In order to plate black chrome successfully onto brass, it’s necessary to first plate a layer of white bronze, because black chrome reacts with the copper and zinc in brass and contaminates the plate.
+In order to plate black chrome successfully onto brass, it’s necessary to first plate a layer of nickel or white bronze.

 This project also demonstrates how useful the conductivity tester can be in saving you time before you start plating.